-Natural hazards pose a significant risk to the small island state of Jamaica, with potentially significant consequences for economic development and poverty.
+Natural hazards pose a significant threat to the small island state of Jamaica, with potentially significant consequences for economic development and poverty reduction efforts.
 Jamaica is the third most exposed country in the world to multiple hazards, with over 96 percent of the country’s GDP and population at risk from two or more hazards.
 Its primary risks are linked to hazards including hurricanes, floods, droughts, earthquakes, storm surges, and landslides.
-High exposure is attributed to the country’s location in the Atlantic Hurricane Belt and the geophysical orientation of its low-lying coastal zones, and its mountainous topography.
+High exposure is attributed to the country’s location in the Atlantic Hurricane Belt, the geophysical orientation of its low-lying coastal zones, and its mountainous topography.
 The Jamaican territory is also crossed by five major fault lines, including the Plantain Garden Fault Zone, which triggered the 2010 Haitian earthquake.

-Climate change models predict Jamaica could be impacted by an increased frequency of catastrophic natural events as a result of heightened surface temperatures and global sea level rise.
+Climate change models predict Jamaica could be impacted by an increased frequency of catastrophic natural events because of heightened surface temperatures and global sea level rise.
 Adverse natural events in Jamaica regularly impact livelihoods, destroy infrastructure, and disrupt the provision of essential services.

 Jamaica has also taken steps to strengthen its fiscal resilience to natural hazard shocks, including by becoming a member of the multi-country risk-pooling Caribbean Catastrophe Risk Insurance Facility (CCRIF) SPC, with GFDRR support.
 It has also established a National Disaster Fund to finance emergency response and rehabilitation activities following disasters.

 To further advance Jamaica’s DRM agenda, government priorities include:

 - Improving institutional capacity to plan and respond to climate change events and natural disasters;